FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Adriatic Sea

 The Italian 'Laguna Veneta', meaning Venetian Lake, has led to the use of the word lagoon to describe a shallow enclosed bay of salt water.
-The Adriatic Sea separates Italy (on its west side) from the Balkan peninsula in the east.
+The Adriatic Sea separates Italy (which is on its west side) from the Balkan peninsula in the east.
 It forms the northernmost arm of the Mediterranean Sea, extending south to the Strait of Otranto, which separates it from the Ionian Sea.
 The Tyrrhenian Sea lies on the other side of Italy, between Italy, Sardinia and Sicily; it is near the Ligurian Sea, which lies between Corsica and the Ligurian region on the west coast of Italy.

 The Venetian Lagoon has been inhabited since ancient times, but it was only after the fall of the Roman Empire (in the late 4th century CE) that the security offered by the islands attracted significant numbers to settle there.
 As well as being the basis for a solid fishing industry, the lagoon made large trading and military projects viable.
 By the late Middle Ages and the Renaissance, Venice had become a significant maritime and financial power.